 A gas dryer does save on electricity cost but requires an installed gas line to the home and special installation.
 If gas is available for a dryer, the outlay for a gas dryer model may be a good option if your dryer usage is high.
 An electric dryer actually costs less but requires installation and energy costs for a dryer varies with usage.
 Both types of dryers require proper venting to the outside.
 Always follow the dryer manufacturer's installation recommendations.

 Dryer performance deals with how well and how quickly the dryer will dry your clothes.
 Dryer efficiency is measured by a great performance at a low operating cost.
-Choose a high performance and efficient dryer by selecting a dryer with moisture or dryness sensors, wrinkle-free options for less ironing, temperature options, and the lowest possible dryer Energy Guide Rating.
+Choose a high performance and efficient dryer by selecting a dryer with moisture or dryness sensors, wrinkle-free options for less ironing, temperature options and the lowest possible dryer Energy Star rating.

-Dryer lint filter position - on the top or inside the door?
+Dryer lint filter position: on the top or inside the door?
 Choose by preference for easy maintenance.
-Dryer quiet Package - how important is it to you.
-This will depend on where the dryer will be located?
-Extra options and dryer cycles like Preset, Speed Dry, More, Less, are nice to have.
+How important is a dryer quiet package to you?
+This will depend on where the dryer will be located.
+Extra options and dryer cycles like preset, speed dry, more dry time and less dry time, are nice to have.
 A dryer rack is handy if you lay out items to dry like sweaters or sneakers.
-Porcelain or Stainless Steel dryer drum - there's no difference in performance, but stainless eliminates the risk of rust and looks very stylish.
+When you’re choosing between a porcelain or stainless steel dryer drum, there's no difference in performance, but stainless eliminates the risk of rust and looks very stylish.

 Dryers range from $300 to over $1000, and one with only the must-have features will generally cost around $400 - $600.
 High tech stylish dryer models with glass doors, stainless steel drums, enhanced control panel and additional cycles will be in the highest range.
-If dryer cost is a consideration - choose features based on what matters to you, then add more dryer features to fit your budget.
+If dryer cost is a consideration, choose features based on what matters to you and then add more dryer features to fit your budget.

 New innovations in dryer features have driven the appliance cost considerably, but warranties have generally stayed the same at 1 - 2 years, depending on the manufacturer.
 If you are buying a higher priced model, you may want to consider an extended warranty from the dealer for your new dryer.
 However, you should ensure that dryer servicing will be available in your area and that technicians are qualified for your particular dryer's make and model.